• Skip to main content

 Furnished Holiday Lets

-If your buy-to-let property is a furnished holiday let then it will be classed as a business asset.
+If you are purchasing a furnished holiday let, then it will be classed as a business asset.
 This may entitle you to claim one of a number of allowances that might enable you to reduce, defer or avoid Capital Gains Tax on your buy-to-let.

 • Business Asset Rollover Relief (BARR): If you sell a property and reinvest it into another business asset this may enable you to rollover the gain until the new asset is sold.